"Innovative Market Solutions to Help Businesses Make Informed Decisions"

 By Industrial Analysis

-The industrial segment is further sub-divided into paper & pulp, chemical & petrochemicals, food & beverages, textile & tannery, and others.
-In 2018, paper & pulp industry held a major market share in the global liquid market followed by the chemical & petrochemical industry.
-The amount of waste generated in paper & pulp industry is high as compared to other industries.
-In the food & beverage industry, alcohol refineries, sugar manufacturing & meat processing industry are the largest sources of wastewater generation.
+In 2018, the paper & pulp industry held a major market share in the global liquid market, followed by the chemical & petrochemical industry.
+The amount of waste generated in the paper & pulp industry is high compared to other industries.
+In the food & beverage industry, alcohol refineries, sugar manufacturing & meat processing industries are the largest sources of wastewater generation.

 REGIONAL ANALYSIS